-Courtney Bigony is Director of People Science at 15Five, a complete performance management solution that delivers a full suite of integrated tools – including continuous employee feedback, Objectives (OKRs), pulse surveys, peer recognition, and one-on-one meeting agendas.
+Courtney Bigony is Director of People Science at 15Five, continuous performance management software that includes weekly check-ins, objectives (OKR) tracking, peer recognition, 1-on-1s, and reviews.
 Courtney is also founder of The Deep Feedback Movement, where she provides actionable insights for People Teams based on the latest social science research.

 This post was originally published on Udemy.

 The global unemployment rate rose from 4.2 million to 197 million in 2012, with 35% in the 15-24 demographic.
 That means 74 million...Read More